 For the latest reporting year for California, there were 14,215 pedestrian crash injuries and 867 fatalities.

 Accidents involving pedestrians can cause injuries at high or low speeds.
-There really is no such things as a pedestrian fender bender.
+There really are no such things as a pedestrian fender bender.

 Pedestrians are often the victims of drivers who ignore right-of-ways, whether they are crosswalks or intersections.
 This can happen if a driver is distracted by their phones or other devices when they should be watching the roadway.